ro-py/ro.py/examples/README.md

             <td>
                 <a href="./multi_universe_information.py">multi_universe_information.py</a>
             </td>
-            <td>Grabs universes' information and prints it all to the console.</td>
+            <td>Grabs information about multiple universes and prints it to the console.</td>
         </tr>
     </table>
 </div>